 Additional pallets are dispensed from an automatic pallet dispenser.
 Once in position, the robot places a cardboard sheet onto the pallet and the process repeats.

-Robotic Palletizing of Extra Large Rolls
+Does Robotic Palletizing Work With Extra Large Rolls?

 The versatility of this robot will stack and palletize large rolls with widths ranging from 3 to 36 inches, diameters ranging from 8 to 18 inches and weights ranging from 17 to 200 pounds.